splunk/public-o11y-docs/sp-oncall/configuration/sp-sso-users.rst

-.. _single-sign-sso:
+.. _sp-sso-users:

 ************************************************************************
-Configure Single Sign-On for Splunk On-Call
+Sign in to Splunk On-Call with SSO
 ************************************************************************

 .. meta::
-   :description: Enable Splunk On-Call SSO for your organization.
+   :description: Signing into Splunk On-Call with SSO, in the Web UI or on mobile.